 Master's Student Visas

 If you need a student visa we highly recommend that you immediately begin informing yourself of the process by getting in contact with your corresponding Spanish consulate as soon as possible.
-The process will vary from consulate to consulate in the U.S. and around the world, and while the Student Services Department will help you as much as possible, there is only so much we can do as this process is external to Berklee College of Music.
+The process will vary from consulate to consulate in the U.S. and around the world, so it is important to know the exact requirements at your consulate.

 Master's students need a long-stay student visa, which allows students to study for up to one year in Spain.
 The visa application process requires the student to present documentation at your corresponding Spanish consulate, and can take up to three months to process.

 Students who fail to obtain the proper visas and authorizations for their studies at the Valencia campus cannot participate in their desired program and will forfeit any deposits that they have paid.
-Therefore, it is extremely important that you read the following information and clarify any questions as soon as possible with a Student Services staff member at the Valencia campus.
+Therefore, it is extremely important that you read the following information and contact your consulate to know the specific requirements.

 Who needs this visa?